pranjaliyadav44/E-COMMERCE_salesData-Analytics/README.md

 This visual shows how discount percentage impacts sales volume.
 Using Power BI’s Regression Trend Line, you can predict future sales outcomes based on discount strategies.

-Example Prediction:

-> A 10% increase in discount could raise sales by X%, based on past trends.

 Power BI Feature Used: